Photon Management in Two-Dimensional Disordered Media

-By making use of the isotropy of the structure, we calculate the radial-averaged density of $k$-space resonances $M(t/\lambda,k_r)= |\tilde{E}_x(t/\lambda,k_r)|^2+|\tilde{E}_y(t/\lambda,k_r)|^2$ with $k_r=|\mathbf{k}_{||}|$ at different frequencies, see Fig.~\ref{fig5_mode_structure_random}B, to describe the dispersion of the average propagating mode in the random medium.
-At lower frequencies, the distribution of resonances exhibits a well-defined peak, corresponding to a propagating mode with a certain effective refractive index.
-With increasing frequency, the wavelength in the medium becomes comparable to the size of the refractive index fluctuations due to the presence of the holes and, on the occurance of their broad Mie resonances, the peak broadens in reciprocal space~\cite{Sheng2010}.
-In essence, the $k$-space resonances lying in the radiation zone, delimited by the light line, are directly related to the in-plane light scattering process.
-This suggests that the coupling process can be controlled by tuning the structural parameters of the random medium.
-The $k$-space resonances span the radiative zone quite uniformly, which explains why the coupling efficiency only depends weakly on the angle of incidence of light from the third dimension.
-Finally, a large part of the average mode lies out of the radiative zone, implying that light coupled to the film can remain within it for a certain time.
-In absorbing media, this trapping effect increases the probability for light to be absorbed.
+The norm of the Fourier components of the electric field along the $x$- and $y$-directions in the system are shown in Fig.~\ref{fig2}a at frequencies $t/\lambda=0.09$ and $t/\lambda=0.15$.
+The two lobes observed for both field components and at both frequencies correspond to the most probable directions of propagation and their associated effective propagation constant.
+The coupling process between in-plane modes and free space, of particular importance in this study, translates into a phase-matching condition that is met only for in-plane wavevectors $\textbf{k}_{||}$ lying within the so-called radiation zone, i.e. for $|\textbf{k}_{||}|<k_0$, with $k_0=2\pi/\lambda$ the wavevector in free space ($|\textbf{k}_{||}|=0$ for normal incidence).
+By making use of the isotropy of the structure, we calculate the radial-averaged density of resonances $M(t/\lambda,k_r)= |\tilde{E}_x(t/\lambda,k_r)|^2+|\tilde{E}_y(t/\lambda,k_r)|^2$ with $k_r=|\mathbf{k}_{||}|$ at different frequencies (see Fig.~\ref{fig2}b) to describe the dispersion of the average propagating mode in the random medium.
+At lower frequencies, the resonance distribution exhibits a well-defined peak, corresponding to a propagating mode with an effective refractive index given by the Maxwell-Garnett mixing rule (see the Methods section).
+The progressive broadening of the peak in reciprocal space with increasing frequency is associated with a stronger light scattering by the holes.
+When the wavelength in the medium becomes comparable to the length scale over which the refractive index fluctuates (at $t/\lambda \approx 0.135$), the resonances broadly spread over the reciprocal space, leading to an increase of the resonance density in the radiative zone and thus, to a favoured optical excitation.
+The almost uniform distribution of the resonances over the radiative zone also explains why the coupling efficiency depends only weakly on the angle of incidence of light from the third dimension.